The definition of the word ‘fetch’ is simple:

 Look at the image below of shallow water on a beach.

-If you look closely at the nearest water, you'll be able to see how there are no ripples at the right hand edge and how they grow steadily bigger as we look towards the left hand side.
+If you look closely you’ll be able to see how there are no ripples at the far edge and how they grow steadily bigger as we look closer to us.

 Now imagine that you are an ant on a tiny twig of a vessel, bouncing around on these ripples.
 You are a conscientious ant and checked the forecast before embarking and it promised steady light winds.
 And yet suddenly the importance of fetch becomes apparent.

-The wind has not strengthened, the time it has been blowing has not changed, but still you'd be very keen indeed to get to the right hand side of this water, where the fetch is minimal.
+The wind has not strengthened, the time it has been blowing has not changed, but still you’d be very keen indeed to get to the far end of this water, where the fetch is minimal.